Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Decentralized optimization over undirected graphs

 Together Eq. (\ref{part1}) and Eq. (\ref{part2}) imply the lemma. \end{proof}

-Our overall proof strategy is to view the distributed optimization protocol of Eq. (\ref{distsub}) as a kind of perturbed consensus process.
+Our overall proof strategy is to view the \ao{decentralized subgradient method} as a kind of perturbed consensus process.
 To that end, the next lemma extends our previous analysis of the consensus process to deal with perturbations.